snoomrpower/LoLUpdater/README.md

 ==========

-SAVE ALL YOUR WORK BEFORE RUNNING THIS PATCH, IT FORCE RESTARTS THE COMPUTER 1 TIME
+SAVE ALL YOUR WORK BEFORE RUNNING THIS PATCH, IT FORCE RESTARTS THE COMPUTER 1 TIME IT ALSO REMOVES WINDOWS MEDIA PLAYER, I RECOMMEND DOWNLOADING VLC

 Go to C:\Riot Games\League of Legends\RADS\projects\lol_air_client\releases
 Delete all folders except the newest one